varnishcache/varnish-cache/doc/sphinx/installation/install.rst

 With open source software, you can choose to install binary packages or compile it yourself from source code.
 To install a package or compile from source is a matter of personal taste.
-If you don't know which method to choose, read the whole document and choose the method you are most comfortable with.
+If you don't know which method to choose, we recommend that you read this whole section and then choose the method you feel most comfortable with.

 Source or packages?
 -------------------

-Installing Varnish on most relevant operating systems can usually be done with with the systems package manager, typical examples
+Installing Varnish on most relevant operating systems can usually be done with with the specific systems package manager, typical examples
 being:

 FreeBSD